There isn’t a more fun topic to discuss, bathe in, or write about.

 The ancient Chinese sage, Lao-tse, speaks of the Tao as the “ineffable, that which cannot be described or named”, yet everyone knows what it is.
 It’s so close to us, like our face, we cannot see it, but we can feel it and know it.

 “The eye through which I see God is the same eye through which God sees me; my eye and God's eye are one eye, one seeing, one knowing, one love”, a quote attributed to both St. Francis of Assisi and to Meister Eckhart.
-No matter who said it first, it’s a beautiful way of saying that “love is everywhere”.
-It depends on through which lens one chooses to see.
+No matter who may have said it first, it’s a beautiful way of saying that “love is everywhere”.
+It all depends on through which lens one chooses to see.

-Glimpses of love
+Glimpses of Love

-Sometimes, as I walk down streets in New York City and I see a man holding a door for a woman or the other way around, I experience an immediate feeling of the love behind this simple, ordinary gesture.
-Gestures of kindness are acts of love.
+Sometimes, as I walk down the streets in New York City, I see a man holding a door for a woman or the other way around, and in that simple, ordinary gesture, I experience an immediate feeling of the love behind it.
+There is an intention of providing care and kindness.

-Why does the gesture exist?
-Why does kindness, courtesy, or chivalry exist?
 Certainly, the person can open the door for themselves—it’s not about ability.
-For the collective good, our ancestors embedded high-minded values into the very fabric of society, which encourages, supports, and assures that acts of kindness flourish and are plentiful, to propagate and to “multiply like loaves”.
+For the collective good, our ancestors embedded high-minded values into the very fabric of society, which encourages, supports, and assures that acts of kindness flourish and are plentiful, to propagate and to “multiply like fish and loaves”.

-When people act in ways that are contrary to the expression of love, their fundamental nature, one can reasonably suspect that they have experienced extreme prenatal and postnatal trauma.
 Unfortunately, with the number of wars and violence on the planet today, these numbers are not dropping but increasing considerably.
 The reason for more love to be generated to heal these wounds becomes all the more evident.

 Love is everywhere